What’s up? Surf’s Up. That’s what’s up!

 I visit my friends on the beach about once a month and we all have a blast.
 We go hit the waves and then I usually drive my exhausted self back home.

-This time is a little different, my friend, who has a business click here, is visiting from the States.
+This time is a little different, my friend, who has a carpet cleaning in Durham, is visiting from the States.
 I like to start my own green business so maybe I can steal some knowledge from him.
 He’s staying just for a few days and he’s never been surfing so it’s going to be fun to see a newbie dealing with the water.
 I also think he’s looking forward to the new experience.

 There’s all types of myths out there around surfing.
 I think the most prevalent one is people think of surfing as something easy and fun that requires no skills or focus.
 You just get on that board, smile and off you go.
 If that’s all it took everybody would be surfers.